“I do not let Parkinson’s diagnosis define who I am”

 Author: Saskia MairPublished: 7 January 2021

 Prep: Cook: Serves:

-Danny Lavender MBE combines his work at the European Parkinson’s Disease Association (EPDA) with ultra-endurance challenges.
-Here, he shares his experience of Parkinson’s diagnosis, how he keeps up a healthy lifestyle – and why he’s excited about “innovative” plans the EPDA has in store
+Danny Lavender MBE combines his work at Parkinson’s Europe with ultra-endurance challenges.
+Here, he shares his experience of Parkinson’s diagnosis, how he keeps up a healthy lifestyle – and why he’s excited about “innovative” plans Parkinson’s Europe has in store

 When were you diagnosed with Parkinson’s disease?

 It was in 2004 that I started to realise that after approximately six miles walking my right leg started to stiffen up and I had to stop.
 Then while running my right arm became stiff and my technique became uncoordinated.
 It was at this point that a work colleague of mine suggested that I needed to see the doctor.

 23 December 2004 was a definitive day that changed my life forever.
 The appointment was at 10.30am and I woke up with a degree of eagerness to know what was wrong with me.
 I asked the doctor what he thought the problem was – he said I think you have idiopathic young onset Parkinson’s disease.
 My stomach dropped.
 In the following few months I lived in complete denial of its existence.